Your possessions and your furniture are important to you. We understand this.

-Exceptions not covered by Replacement Value Insurance are:
+The following items are not covered by Replacement Value Insurance:

-- Electronic and mechanical devices are only covered if there is visible damage to the exterior.
+- Electronic and mechanical items with no visible damage on the exterior

 - Cash and items of extraordinary value (e.g. jewelry)